matozoid/matozoid.github.io/_posts/2017-04-14-validations.md

 after doing the parsing work,
 passes the resulting node to a validator.
 This validator inspects the node (and/or its children) in some way and reports any trouble with the `problemReporter`.

 Some validators are composed of other validators - `Java8Validator` is a pretty complex thing, and some are very simple - `Java1_0Validator.noModules` simply checks if any node in the AST is a `ModuleDeclaration`.

 As a user, you can make custom validators, anything really, as long as it is implements that `accept` method.
+Validators that modify the AST are frowned upon.

 The validators that JavaParser runs are configured in `ParserConfiguration.validator`.
 Since it can only be a single validator,